-- update() -this method is called for all the widgets in the hierarchy.
+- 1. update() -this method is called for all the widgets in the hierarchy.
 It allows widgets to read the data from request and possibly store some conversation state or at least temporary information to render the next view. - 2. event() -this method is called on only one widget in the hierarchy.
-It allows to send widgets events from the user.
+It allows to send events from the user to widgets.
 The path is used to route the event to the correct widget and is empty when the event is delivered to its endpoint.
-This method is optional in the widget request-response cycle. - 3. process() -this method is called on all the widgets in the hierarchy.
-It allows widgets to process the result of event() and update() calls before rendering. - 4. render() -the way this method is called depends on how widgets are rendered (see Section 2.6.1, "ViewModel and Rendering").
-It may be called only after process() and may be called more than once (or not at all) during one request-response cycle.
+This method is optional in the widget request-response cycle. - 3. render() -the way this method is called depends on how widgets are rendered (see Section 2.6.1, "ViewModel and Rendering").
+It may be called more than once (or not at all) during one request-response cycle.
+Typically it is called once for each widget that has a rendering template defined.